GUI-Based, flexible screen layout, powered by the Windows Presentation Foundation (WPF).

 Configurable Bandpass Filters, analog (for RTL-SDR dongles) and digital.

 DAB, AM, FM, SSB and ADS-B Signals can be demodulated.
-WFM Stereo decoder.
+WFM Stereo and RDS decoder.

 Audio spectrum for all demodulators, MPX spectrum for WFM.